Video game preservation: Importance of preservation

+According to a 2023 study by the Video Game History Foundation, 87% of video games released in the United States before 2010 (at the onset of digital distribution) have been lost or are at risk of being lost due to lack of video game preservation due to the difficulties involved.
 One period of the video game industry that has received a great deal of attention is up through the 1980s.
-As a result of the video game crash of 1983, many companies involved in developing games folded or were acquired by other companies.
+Games prior to the mid-1980s have been compared to the silent era for films, where much of the gameplay and language of video games was established.
+Yet, as a result of the video game crash of 1983, many companies involved in developing games folded or were acquired by other companies.
 In this process, the source code for many games prior to the crash were lost or destroyed, leaving only previously sold copies of games on their original format as evidence of their existence.
 Even of companies that survived the crash, long-term planning towards preservation was not always a consideration.
 Both Nintendo and Sega are considered part of the few companies from this period known to have actively worked to backup and retain their games, even those that were cancelled or unreleased, over time.

 Code and assets can be lost during consolidation of companies or similar business activities; for example the assets for the 1997 Blade Runner game were lost when Electronic Arts had physically moved Westwood Studios following their acquisition, making it difficult for Night Dive Studios to attempt a remaster of the game around 2020.
 Another example includes the original code and art asset files for Starcraft (1998), which were lost during the development for StarCraft: Remastered.
 As a result, the sprites had to be redone from scratch.
+Physical archives of older game material can also be suspectible to losses when companies clear out or consolidate offices.
+Several Japanese developers that were first founded in the 1980s and 1990s, including Square Enix, Capcom, Taito and Sega, have committed their own internal efforts to keep physical archives in special locations to prevent accidental disposal while also working to digitize these assets.
+The rights to older games have also defaulted to persons that may have been tangentially involved with the game and are unaware of their rights' ownership.
+In one case GOG.com stated they had to hire a private investigator to locate such a rights-holder for games they wanted to preserve that was otherwise living off the grid.